Alt-Car Alternatives

 Those expecting an era of fossil fuel independence to arrive by car better start hoping those hybrid and EV car sales pick up fast, really fast, or they will be sorely disappointed.

 Now I am not entirely down on alternative cars, but I see their adoption on a smaller scale than I think many advocates for these vehicles are hoping.
-Where I see the application of hybrid and electric cars having the greatest value, is getting them into car rental fleets, car share services, taxi cab services and government shared use fleets.
+Where I see the application of hybrid and electric cars having the greatest value, is getting them into car rental fleets, , taxi cab services and government shared use fleets.
 Such systems can serve many people with far fewer cars than individual ownership, and therefore it is much more feasible to scale up alternative vehicles for those applications.

 As for other alt-car ideas, like bio fuels, and hydrogen fuel cells, they all have problems in trying to scale to meet American driving habits.
 Ethanol being blended into gasoline is already driving up global food price indexes, contributing to riots in poorer nations that depend on food imports.
 Hydrogen is energy intensive to produce and does not represent a net gain, it is merely an alternative medium for containing energy spent elsewhere.
 Energy that today mostly comes burning CO2 intensive coal, the same dilemma electric vehicles face.